- Human papillomavirus (HPV) is the name of a group of viruses that infect the skin.

 - Regular screening will detect virtually all pre-cancerous changes and cervical cancers.

-- Cervical cancer is completely preventable if precancerous cell changes are detected and treated early, before cervical cancer develops.
+- Cervical cancer is largely preventable if precancerous cell changes are detected and treated early, before cervical cancer develops.

 - High-risk HPV types are also linked to head and neck cancer (these cancers are uncommon, however).